 - Training program, including scope, governance and delivery platform

-- Maintenance program (e.g., preventive, predictive, conditions based) including historical records and which activities are self-performed or sourced to a third-party
+- Maintenance program (e.g., preventative, predictive, conditions based) including historical records and which activities are self-performed or sourced to a third-party

 - Energy management program (e.g., sustainable efficiency protocols, sourcing)